 Congrats on choosing to be the MASTER of your SimpleDnD games.
 You, the DM, are the rules, the gods, the monsters and the story in which the players enjoy.
 Your job is to referee games, place the breadcrumbs that the players follow to the end goal.
 You are the one who determines who advances, how fast and how powerful you’d like your players to become.
 The DM is the heart of a great RPG experience.
-For a sample encounter with details on how to play it, check out the Arachnid Encounter it includes player interactions as well as tips on what the DM should do.

 Four Pillars of Dungeon Mastery

 Playing SimpleDnD is very different from playing a modern RPG.
 It is game where the rules give guidelines and the Dungeon Master interprets those guidelines to referee the play.
 Your job isn’t to remember and apply rules correctly, it’s to make up on-the-spot rulings and describe them colorfully.
 It’s your job to answer questions (some of which will be off-the-wall) and to give the players lots and lots of decisions to make.
 You are the final rulebook and your word is god!